Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Empirical illustration: Major choices in Germany

-\section{Findings}
+Note that Figure~\ref{fig:relation_ydz} suggests a potential violation of stochastic monotonicity of income relative to the feminization of STEM: Stochastic monotonicity of income relative to feminization would imply that the conditional probability of having an income below a given value does not increase with feminization~$(P(Y\leq y\vert Z=z ) \searrow z)$.
+This is clearly not the case in Figure~\ref{fig:relation_ydz}.
+This implies a violation of the pure Roy model (without non pecuniary cost) as shown in \cite{MHM:2020}.
+The violation is confirmed by the more formal test of the pure Roy model entertained in \cite{MHM:2020} for this category of individuals\footnote{Note that because of selection, a violation of stochastic monotonicity of realized income relative to feminization does not necessarily imply a violation of stochastic monotonicity of the vector of potential incomes relative to feminization.}.

+\subsection{Findings}

-Figure~\ref{fig:cr_income} shows the lower bound of a one-sided~95\% confidence region for the cost function.
-More precisely, it represents a function~$C_n(y,z)$ of income and feminization of STEM, such that~$\lim_{n\rightarrow\infty}\mathbb P(C_n(y,z)\leq \underline C(y,z))\geq0.95$, where~$\underline C$ is the lower bound of the identified set.
-It is lower in~$2009$ than in~$2005$, which is in line with the increased feminization of STEM over time (seen in Figure~\ref{fig:feminisationpdf}), but the shape is similar.
+Figure~\ref{fig:cr_income} shows the lower bound of a one-sided~95\% confidence region for the cost function, in the case of perfect foresight.
+More precisely, the left panel represents a function~$C_n(y,z)$ of income and feminization of STEM, such that~$\lim_{n\rightarrow\infty}\mathbb P(C_n(y,z)\leq \underline C(y,z))\geq0.95$, where~$\underline C$ is the lower bound of~(\ref{eq:CFB}).
+The right panel of Figure~\ref{fig:cr_income} shows the same, except that the feminization of STEM is replaced with the mother's education level.
 We observe that costs tend to be high for low income individuals and remain high for high income individuals, when the rate of feminization of STEM is low.
-Figures~\ref{fig:surv_cost}-\ref{fig:comparison_20052009} show different ways to visualize the data from Figure~\ref{fig:cr_income}.

-Figure~\ref{fig:surv_cost} shows, for each cost level~$c_0$, the proportion of individuals with~$C_n\geq c_0$, averaged over three different bins of the feminization of STEM variable~$Z$ (diamond, circle and triangle curves) and their union (thick curve).
-Panels~(a) and~(b) show this for~$2005$ and~$2009$ respectively.
-Figure~\ref{fig:surv_costdivincome} is identical to Figure~\ref{fig:surv_cost}, except that the~$x$ axis is now cost level divided by income.
-So in Panel~(a) of Figure~\ref{fig:surv_costdivincome} for instance, the triangle curve tells us that about~$5\%$ of individuals with~$Z\in[0.17,0.19)$ have~$C_n/Y$ at least as large as~$0.2$.
+Figure~\ref{fig:surv_costdivincome} shows a different visualization the data from Figure~\ref{fig:cr_income}.
+Figure~\ref{fig:surv_costdivincome} shows, for each share~$c_0$ of total income, the proportion of individuals for whom the upper (resp. lower) bounds of a 95\% confidence region for the cost as a share of income is greater than~$c_0$.
+Panels~(a) and~(b) show this for the feminization of STEM and the mother's education, respectively.